Issue No. 219 - April

 Shake-Ups and Shake-Downs

-Czech government faces mounting problems in the wake of the
+Czech government faces mounting problems in the

 resignation of a well-known minister.